coq/coq/doc/sphinx/addendum/program.rst

-The next two commands are similar to their standard counterparts :cmd:`Definition` and :cmd:`Fixpoint` in that they define constants.
+The next two commands are similar to their standard counterparts :cmd:`Definition` and :cmd:`Fixpoint` in that they define :term:`constants <constant>`.
 However, they may require the user to prove some goals to construct the final definitions.